ANALYSIS-Narrow Democratic majorities in Congress could limit ambitious Biden agenda | Politics

 ANALYSIS-Narrow Democratic majorities in Congress could limit ambitious Biden agenda

-President-elect Joe Biden is poised to get a Democratic Congress after his party's stunning success in Georgia, but his expansive legislative agenda on issues such as healthcare and climate change cannot be assured a smooth ride.
+President-elect Joe Biden will get the Democratic Congress he sought after his party's stunning success in Georgia, but his expansive legislative agenda on issues such as healthcare and climate change cannot be assured a smooth ride.
+Wins by Democrats Raphael Warnock and Jon Ossoff for the state's two U.S. Senate seats in Tuesday's runoff elections will give the party control of both chambers in Congress and the White House.

-Raphael Warnock's win of one of the state's U.S. Senate seats and Jon Ossoff's lead in the race for the other in Tuesday's runoff elections looked likely to give Democrats control of both chambers in Congress and the White House, although a winner had yet to be projected in Ossoff's contest.
-Although the 100 Senate seats will be split with Republicans 50-50, Vice President-elect Kamala Harris, who will be sworn into office with Biden on Jan.
-20, will serve as the tie-breaking vote on any deadlocks in her role as Senate president.
+Biden is due to take office on Jan.
+20, even as supporters of outgoing President Donald Trump on Wednesday stormed the U.S. Capitol to protest a congressional session convened to certify Biden's November victory.
+Although the 100 Senate seats will be split with Republicans 50-50, Vice President-elect Kamala Harris, who will be sworn into office with Biden, will serve as the tie-breaking vote on any deadlocks in her role as Senate president.

 But with the Senate divided down the middle, compromise with Republicans will be necessary for Biden to get anything substantial done, and his most ambitious pieces of legislation may have to wait even though the party's progressives will push him and Democratic leaders to move ahead.
 In the short term, Biden’s executive and judicial nominees will have an easier time getting confirmed, which requires only a majority vote.
 His administration also may be able to dodge harassing probes with Democrats taking over from Republicans the chairmanships of Senate committees.